-Blood Pressure Machine
+Blood Pressure Machines

-- Choose a blood pressure machine with an arm cuff, not a finger or wrist cuff. - Make sure that the inflatable part of the cuff is at least as long as the widest part of your upper arm.
-The size and position of the cuff can affect how accurate the readings are.
+- Choose a blood pressure machine with an arm cuff, not a finger or wrist cuff. - Make sure that the inflatable part of the cuff easily fits around the widest part of your upper arm.
 If the cuff is too large or too small, the readings will not be accurate.